TOLEDO, Ohio - A book has been mailed back to an Ohio library after six decades, accompanied by an anonymous letter of remorse.

 The person who signed it “An ex-Toledoan’’ also wrote, “Carrying guilt for 60 years is a terrible thing.’’

-Library spokeswoman Rhonda Sewell says the package, with its Beverly Hills, Calif., postmark, came as a shock.
-She says the holiday season may have moved the sender to right a longtime wrong.
+Rhonda Sewell, library spokeswoman, said the package, with its Beverly Hills, Calif., postmark, came as a shock.
+She said the holiday season may have moved the sender to right a longtime wrong.

-Circulation clerk Harry Johnston speculates the book was taken by a high school student in a hurry.
+Harry Johnston, circulation clerk, speculated the book was taken by a student in a hurry.